Wondering if dental insurance is still worth it after retirement?

 Insurance companies do need to make profits so they can stay in business, just like any company.
 However, insurance does exist for an important reason: you'll be protected if something bad happens.
 That said, dental insurance may not be as crucial as other types of insurance.

 When you have homeowners' insurance or health insurance, that's because you literally couldn't afford the worst-case scenario.
 The risk of not having insurance is hard to afford.
-But with dental insurance, you don't have quite as much to lose.
-That said, there's still a lot you can gain.

 When you're retired, saving a couple hundred dollars a year can seem well worth it.
 But if the worst happens with your dental health, will you be prepared to face it without insurance?